openhab/openhab-addons/bundles/org.openhab.binding.harmonyhub/README.md

 Each device has a single channel with the id "button" which sends a string with the name of the button to press on the device.
 This channel is dynamically generated with the possible button press strings listed as channel state options.

+## Prerequisites

+In order to be able to find you Harmony Hub you have to enable XMPP Access.
+By default, Harmony firmware will keep XMPP disabled.
+To enable XMPP Access from your Harmony app, go to: Menu > Harmony Setup > Add/Edit Devices & Activities > Remote & Hub > Enable XMPP

+Find more Information on: https://community.logitech.com/s/question/0D55A00008OsX3CSAV/update-to-accessing-harmony-hubs-local-api-via-xmpp

 ## Discovery

 The Harmony binding will automatically find all Harmony Hubs on the local network and add them to the inbox.